adrhem/lunash/README.md

 ## Development

 We provide a docker image for development and a docker-compose file to run the application.
-However, you can also run the application directly on your machine if you prefer.
+However, due to limitations with sharing files between the host and the container, we recommend running the application locally in the meantime we find a better solution.

 ### Using Docker-compose

+-   Download repo.
--   Download the `docker-compose.yml` file from the repository.
+-   Copy the `.env.example` file to `.env` and configure the environment variables as needed.
--   Run `docker-compose pull` to pull the latest image.
+-   Run `docker-compose build` to build the image.
 -   Run `docker-compose up -d` to start the application.
+It will also pull the MongoDB image if you don't have it already.
--   Navigate to `http://localhost:8000` in your web browser to access the application.
+-   Navigate to `http://localhost:8080` in your web browser to access the application.

 ### Running Locally